Sugarberry Cottage is a bestselling house plan from Southern Living.

 Southern Living sells this house plan, which was designed by Moser Design Group.
 It has about 1,000 square feet on the main floor and another 600 on the second, with 3 bedrooms and 2 baths.

-An article on Southern Living’s website says, “Designed by Eric Moser, Sugarberry Cottage embodies all the notions of a historic Lowcountry cottage but with modern amenities.
+Southern Living’s website says, “Designed by Eric Moser, Sugarberry Cottage embodies all the notions of a historic Lowcountry cottage but with modern amenities.
 Siding and shutters are made from environmentally friendly and low-maintenance composite materials.
 A gabled roof with exposed rafter tails and a metal roof underscore the historic look.”

 This is the model shown on the Southern Living website.